UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: UC Security

 We now build a hiding adversary $\mathcal B$ against $\mathsf{Com}$.
 On input a hiding challenge $C^\star=\Commit(m_b;r)$ for $b\in\{0,1\}$ (for chosen distinct messages $m_0,m_1\in\Zp$), $\mathcal B$ samples $\tau_{\mathsf{pub}}^{\setminus C_2}\leftarrow \mathsf{Sample}(\pp,C^\star)$ and sets $\tau_{\mathsf{pub}} := (C_2:=C^\star,\tau_{\mathsf{pub}}^{\setminus C_2})$.
 It computes $M^\star := \Derive_M(\tau_{\mathsf{pub}})$ and outputs $b'=0$ iff $M^\star=m_0\G$.
 Because $\tau_{\mathsf{pub}}$ is distributed as a real public transcript conditioned on $C_2=\Commit(m_b;r)$, the above correctness implies $\Pr[b'=b]\ge \tfrac12+\epsilon(\lambda)$ for some non-negligible $\epsilon$, contradicting computational hiding of $\mathsf{Com}$.

 Case 2, $\s$ obtains $m_2$ (or $M_2$) by extraction from an opening-AoK: To avoid Case~1, the only generic route is to require an AoK $\pi_{\mathrm{open}}$ of an opening $(m_2,r_2)$ and extract $m_2$ to set $M_2=m_2\G$.
-If $\pi_{\mathrm{open}}$ is generated outside the KeyBox so that standard extraction applies, then the leaf must first obtain $(m_2,r_2)$ (or any caller-invertible affine image of $m_2$ sufficient to compute $M_2$) in its \emph{non-KeyBox} state.
+If $\pi_{\mathrm{open}}$ is generated outside the KeyBox so that standard extraction applies, then the leaf must first obtain $(m_2,r_2)$, or any caller-invertible affine image of $m_2$ sufficient to compute $M_2$, in its \emph{non-KeyBox} state.
 This contradicts the hardened/minimal-profile premise of this subsection, in which $m_2$ is generated inside the KeyBox/profile-adapter and no admissible API exports $m_2$ (or $m_2\G$) in the clear\footnote{Again, if such materialization is allowed, the protocol can instead publish $M_2=m_2\G$ directly.}.
 If instead $\pi_{\mathrm{open}}$ is generated inside the KeyBox to preserve NXK, then straight-line extraction for our Fischlin-based UC-NIZK(-AoK) mechanisms requires access to the prover's \gROCRP\ query log in the relevant proof context (Remark~\ref{rem:oracle-tape}), which is hidden by local-call semantics (Definition~\ref{def:GNPRO}); and Assumption~\ref{assump:tee-continuity} rules out rewinding/forking the KeyBox.
-Thus $\s$ cannot extract in straight-line without strengthening the model as stated.
+Thus $\s$ cannot extract in straight-line in the NXK/$\FKeyBox$ model.

-Combining the cases, a commit-only transcript cannot yield a transcript-defined $M_2$ (hence $Y_2$) under NXK/$\FKeyBox$ without either breaking hiding or relaxing the model constraints.
-Therefore an additional public-opening mechanism that deterministically maps commitment material to $M_2$ (e.g., USV or an explicit $M_2$) is necessary. \end{proof}
+Combining the cases, Case~2 is ruled out in the NXK/$\FKeyBox$ model, so any successful straight-line derivation of $Y_2$ reduces to Case~1 and yields a non-negligible break of computational hiding for $\mathsf{Com}$.
+Therefore, an additional public-opening mechanism that deterministically maps commitment material to $M_2$ (e.g., USV or an explicit $M_2$) is necessary. \end{proof}

+The above lemma is specific to the NXK/$\FKeyBox$ execution model, where local-call semantics hide the KeyBox's \gROCRP\ oracle-query tape (Remark~\ref{rem:oracle-tape}) and Assumption~\ref{assump:tee-continuity} forbids rewinding/forking a KeyBox.
+If one strengthens the model to permit such extraction capabilities, then the commit-only design may instead recover $M_2$ via the opening-AoK route discussed in Case~2 of the proof, and Lemma~\ref{lem:commit-only-no-M2} no longer applies.